alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

     subsections:
       - name: 1.1 The glacier heritage in figures
       - name: 1.2 Beyond the present is the key to the past
-  - name: 2 Definition and concepts - From climate to landforms
+  - name: 2 Definition and concepts
     subsections:
-      - name: 2.1 When - Timescales
+      - name: 2.1 When
-      - name: 2.2 Who - The landforms with examples from the field trip
+      - name: 2.2 Who
-      - name: 2.3 Why - The mechanism
+      - name: 2.3 Why
-      - name: 2.4 How - The techniques
+      - name: 2.4 How
-  - name: 3 Deglaciation concerns - From glacial to periglacial
+  - name: 3 Deglaciation concerns
     subsections:
       - name: 3.1 The collapse of the EISC
       - name: 3.2 The thawing permafrost
-  - name: 4 Debates - The origin of the mountains
+  - name: 4 Debates on the origin of the mountains
     subsections:
       - name: 4.1 Nunataks hypothesis
       - name: 4.2 Frozen-bed preservation hypothesis